ioccc-src/winner/2001/herrmann2/README.md

-You probably know those "magic eye" 3D pictures - pictures looking like random noise, but when you look "through" the paper, you either get a three dimensional picture or a head-ache.
-With this program, you can create your own 3D pictures in ascii art.
+You probably know those "magic eye" 3D pictures - pictures looking like random noise, but when you look "through" the paper, you either get a three dimensional picture or a headache.
+With this program, you can create your own 3D pictures in ASCII art.
 And yes, the program itself is such a 3D picture.